Anharmonic Solutions to the Riccati equation and elliptic modular functions: Introduction

-This identification makes sense because such a transformation changes a solution of a Riccati equation to another solution of a Riccati differential equation and preserves the cross-ratio of any four elements in some field extension of $\F$ and does not change the irreducible nature of $h_n$.
+This identification makes sense because such a transformation changes a solution of a Riccati equation into another solution of a Riccati differential equation.
+Moreover it preserves the cross-ratio of any four elements in some field extension of $\F$.
+Also it does not change the irreducible nature of $h_n(x)$.
+And finally it induces an isomorphism between the Galois groups of the equations, as such an action does not introduce any new algebraic relation among the roots of $\widetilde{h}_n$ that can not be deduced from the algebraic relations satisfied by the roots of $h_n$ and vice-versa.

-We will take advantage of similar substitutions in order to assume that the sum $a_1$ of the roots of $f$ is zero or to multiply $x$ by an appropriate element of $\F$.
-The goal being the simplification of the expressions by associating to a given anharmonic equation an equivalent simpler one.
+We will take advantage of similar substitutions in order to put the anharmonics equations into a normal form in a sense that will be made precise in section \ref{one}.